Is Vinegar Safe During Pregnancy? (Updated 2026 Guide)

 Is apple cider vinegar safe during pregnancy?

 Yes, apple cider vinegar is safe during pregnancy when consumed in moderation.
 Pasteurized apple cider vinegar from brands like Bragg or Kirkland is the safest choice.
 Some women use diluted ACV to help with morning sickness or heartburn, though scientific evidence is limited.
 Always dilute it (1-2 tablespoons in 8 oz of water) to protect your tooth enamel and stomach lining.
-Avoid unpasteurized or raw ACV if you have concerns about foodborne bacteria.

 Is balsamic vinegar safe during pregnancy?